wheresmyjetpack/hanami-monban/README.md

 module Web::Controllers::Sessions
   class New
     include Web::Action
-    include Hanami::Monban::SkipAuth
+    skip_auth
     ...
   end
 end
 ```

-This will add some no-op methods to the action will which prevent the authenticate callback from logging the current user out.
+`.skip_auth` will add some no-op methods to the action will which prevent the authenticate callback from logging the current user out.

 ### Secure Passwords